mattbellis/Siena-College-CSIS-200/RESOURCES.md

 ## Python

+### Installation
+* [Anaconda/ContinuumIO](http://continuum.io/downloads).
+This is how you will install Python.
+* [Introduction to conda](http://conda.pydata.org/docs/intro.html), the tool you will use to install other Python packages.

 ### Other courses
 * [Programming with Python.](http://www.maths.manchester.ac.uk/~vsego/teaching.php)
 A course taught at the University of Manchester by Vedran Sego.